Cacsjep/acap_missing_features_docs/docs/occupancy.md

 #### InfluxDB / Grafana Flux Functions

-Below are reusable Flux functions for querying metadata stored in InfluxDB, typically sent via a metadata dispatcher.
-These functions simplify common queries such as zone-based occupancy, camera movement tracking, and entry/exit aggregations.
-Each function can be configured using simple input parameters for bucket, zone, camera, and time window to support easy reuse in Grafana dashboards.
+This section provides a set of ready-to-use Flux functions to simplify querying metadata in InfluxDB — such as zone occupancy, camera activity, and entry/exit counts.

+Each function can be customized by changing a few variables at the top (like bucket name, zone, camera, or time window), making it easy to reuse these in Grafana panels without writing full queries from scratch.

 ##### Occupancy Count for a Specific Zone